archie-judd/telescope-words.nvim/README.md

 # Telescope Words

-Fuzzy find words and synonyms using Telescope.
+Fuzzy find words and their definitions (dictionary) or synonyms (thesaurus) using Telescope.

 ## What is Telescope Words?

-`telescope-words.nvim` is an extension for `telescope.nvim` that enables fast offline fuzzy-finding of words, and synonyms.
+`telescope-words.nvim` is an extension for `telescope.nvim` that enables fast offline fuzzy-finding of words and their definitions (dictionary mode) or synonyms and related words (thesaurus mode).

 It uses Princeton University's [WordNet](https://wordnet.princeton.edu/) lexical database to provide definitions and lexical relations.